 We are monitoring the disease threat and working with health professionals and government agencies to coordinate our efforts.

-We also put these temporary coverage changes into effects:
+We also put these temporary coverage changes into effect:

-We are covering the member costs of diagnostic tests for COVID-19, according to statutory guidance.
-That means you are not responsible for paying any fees (copay, coinsurance, and deductible) for the covered test.
+In accordance with statutory guidance, we are covering the member costs of diagnostic tests for COVID-19 during the federal public health emergency, currently scheduled to end October 24, 2020.
+That means you are not responsible for paying any fees (copay, coinsurance, or deductible) for the covered test during this time while the federal public health emergency is in effect.

-We are waiving member costs of the provider visit that results in a COVID-19 test, whether in an office, emergency room, telehealth, or urgent care center.
-That means you are not responsible for paying the copay, coinsurance, or deductible for this specific visit.
+In accordance with statutory guidance, we are waiving the member costs of the provider visit that results in a COVID-19 test, whether in an office, emergency room, telehealth, or urgent care center during the federal public health emergency, currently scheduled to end October 24, 2020.
+That means you are not responsible for paying the copay, coinsurance, or deductible for this specific visit while the federal public health emergency is in effect.

 Increased access to prescription drugs

-For our Medicare Advantage members and others with our prescription drug benefit, we are waiving early refill limits on prescription drugs, whether filled at retail or through home delivery.
+For members with our prescription drug benefit, we are temporarily waiving early refill limits on prescription drugs, whether filled at a retail pharmacy or through home delivery, through October 23, 2020.
 Early refills aren’t available for a small number of prescription drugs.
 If you’re not able to get an early refill, call the Member Services number on the back of your member ID card for assistance.

-We are waiving prior authorizations for COVID-19 diagnostic tests and for covered services that are consistent with the Centers for Disease Control (CDC) guidance for members if diagnosed with COVID-19.
+In accordance with statutory guidance, we are waiving prior authorizations for COVID-19 diagnostic tests and for covered services that are consistent with CDC guidance for members if diagnosed with COVID-19 during the federal public health emergency, currently scheduled to end October 24, 2020.

-Members may use telehealth to connect remotely, either by phone or video, with in-network providers for services covered under your health plan.
-We expanded the types of providers whose services we are covering through telehealth during this health emergency.
+Members may use telehealth to connect remotely by video with in-network providers for services covered under your health plan.
+Members may also connect with providers by phone, and we temporarily expanded the types of providers whose services are covered through telehealth.

-We are waiving member fees for certain in-network teledentistry consultations through July 31.
+For members with BlueCross Dental, we are waiving member fees for certain in-network teledentistry consultations through December 31, 2020.
 That means you are not responsible for paying a copay, coinsurance, or deductible for a teledentistry visit.
 During this time, we are waiving frequency limits for these evaluations, and visits will not count toward your annual visit amount.
-In some cases, dentists may determine there’s a need for a tooth extraction or other in-office emergency procedure and if the state where the dentist is located allows for such in-office service during the emergency.
+In some cases, dentists may determine there is a need for a tooth extraction or other in-office emergency procedure and if the state where the dentist is located allows for such in-office service during the emergency.
 Members may call their dentist to see if they provide teledentistry and if their visit is eligible.

-- Wash your hands with soap and water for at least 20 seconds, even if they look clean.
-Definitely wash them after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
+Wash your hands often with soap and water for at least 20 seconds, even if they look clean.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.